Dr Varsha Singh

 Research interests

 Olfaction is the most ancient sensory modality but relatively poorly understood.
 Elephants have 2000 Odorant receptors (ORs), humans have 400 and a worm has close to 400.
 They make up 3% of all the genes in the human genome.
-Odorant receptors (ORs) are present not only in our nose but also in out intestine, lungs, kidney, pancreas, liver and other tissues where they might help in sensing the resident community of microbes called the ‘microbiome’.
+Odorant receptors (ORs) are present not only in human nose but also in the intestine, lungs, kidney, pancreas, liver, sperm and other tissues where they might help in sensing the resident community of microbes called the ‘microbiome’.

 Biomarker Discovery Project:

-Odours as biomarkers of infection, neurodegenerative diseases and cancers
+Odours as biomarkers of infection, neurodegenerative diseases and unexplained infertility (interdisciplinary work involving clinicians at Ninewells hospital)

 E-nose for infectious disease: